arangodb/docs/3.8/graphs-custom-pregel.md

 the custom accumulator to its definition.
 To use it, set the `accumulatorType` to `custom` and the `valueType` to `slice`.
 In `customType` put the name of the custom accumulator.

-The definition of a custom accumulator contains the following fields:
+The definition of a custom vertex accumulator contains the following fields:
 * `updateProgram` this code is executed whenever the accumulator receives a message.
 The `input-value` and `input-sender` functions are available here.
   This program should either return `"hot"` when the accumulator changed, i.e. its vertex will be activated in the next step, or `"cold"` if not.
 * `clearProgram` this code is executed whenever the accumulator is cleared, for example when `accum-clear` is called.